pchemguy/spec-kit/templates/capabilities/capabilities.md

 Check that:

-- no capability combines materially different user intents, mental models, access paths, runtime contexts, expertise levels, or usage patterns;
+- no capability combines materially different user intents, mental models, usage experiences, access patterns, environment or runtime contexts, expertise levels, or usage profiles;
 - no pair of capabilities is artificially separated when they serve the same user-recognizable purpose and share the same access, environment, and runtime expectations;
 - every capability is cohesive, non-redundant, and category-consistent.